The Guards Museum

 The Guards Museum is a military museum in Central London, England.
-It is in Wellington Barracks on Birdcage Walk near Buckingham Palace, which is the home of the five regiments of Foot Guards (the Grenadier Guards, Coldstream Guards, Scots Guards, Irish Guards, and Welsh Guards).
+It is in Wellington Barracks on Birdcage Walk near Buckingham Palace.
+The barracks are the home of the five regiments of Foot Guards (the Grenadier Guards, Coldstream Guards, Scots Guards, Irish Guards, and Welsh Guards).

-History
+Overview

 The museum opened in 1988.
 It tells the story of the regiments it represents, from the 17th century to the present day.
-The displays include many examples of different Guards uniforms, chronicling the evolving dress over time of the five regiments.
-There are also paintings, weapons, models, sculptures, and artefacts such as Mess Silver – all of which are aimed at explaining to the visitor the history of the regiments and what being a soldier in the Guards is all about.
+The displays include a range of different Guards uniforms, illustrating how the uniforms of the five regiments have evolved over time.
+There are also paintings, weapons, models, sculptures, and artefacts such as mess silver – all intended to explain the history of the regiments and the experience of serving in the Guards.